 One of the unique features of this cathedral is the fact it has a nice café on the 2nd level, reached via elevator.
 Tazzioli Café serves coffee and sweets overlooking Plaza de Bolívar below.

-Guided tours of the cathedral are available for COP$10,000 per person.
+Guided tours of the cathedral are available for COP$10,000 per person (as of May 2015).
 Tours are in Spanish and last 90 minutes.
 They are well worth it because they climb to the top of the cathedral’s tower for the most incredible views of Manizales.
 Tickets are bought on the east side of the cathedral next to the elevator and start at the entrance to the café.

 The first part of the tour lasts a half hour and is a lecture about the history of the cathedral and its construction.
 The guide goes over unique details of the architecture and talks about previous churches that once stood on the site.
 The guide also talks about the church bells and stained glass windows.